nprigent/Intro2ITSecCourse/doc/slides.md

 - It therefore enforces the security policy, especially in terms of confidentiality and integrity.

-- It relies heavily on authentication
+- It relies heavily on authentication.

 - It can be coarse or fine-grained.

-## Vulnerability, threat agents, attack
+## Vulnerability, threat agent, attack

 - A _vulnerability_ is a weakness in a part of the system that allows an attacker to circumvent the security policy.
 It can for instance be the fact that a file sharing server does not perform any access control while containing confidential information.